wmerfalen/tdm/lib/classes/marine/giveme_m16.md

 # Spawn a USMC M16A4
-# Example: `marine:fire <direction> <distance>` heh
-# Example 2: *YES* it can be done!

 # Ability
 This ability allows you to equip a USMC M16A4 Assault Rifle into your primary weapon slot.
+This is just some example text to demonstrate: `marine:fire <direction> <distance>`.
+If you know what i mean.

 # Usage
 `marine:giveme_m16`